Siberian crane: Status and conservation

 The conservation status of the Siberian crane is very serious.
 In 2008, the decreasing world population was estimated to be around 3500–4000 individuals, nearly all of them belonging to the eastern breeding population.
 Of the 15 crane species, this is the only regarded as critically endangered, the highest threatened category by the IUCN (the whooping crane of North America has a smaller but rising population that is better protected, giving the species a status of endangered.)
-The western population of the Siberian crane had dwindled to four in 2002 and subsequently it was thought to be extirpated, but a single individual, named "Omid", has wintered in Iran since 2006-2007.
+The western population of the Siberian crane had dwindled to four in 2002 and subsequently it was thought to be extirpated, but a single individual, named "Omid", has wintered in Iran since 2006–2007.
+In 2022, conservationists in Iran attempted to re-establish a western population by introducing a captive-bred female named Roya to accompany Omid.
+Roya was born and raised in Belgium as part of an international collaboration and was transferred to Iran to encourage breeding.
+Despite widespread attention and hope, the project was unsuccessful as Roya failed to adapt to the natural habitat and now lives in captivity.

 The wintering site at Poyang in China holds an estimated 98% of the population and is threatened by hydrological changes caused by the Three Gorges Dam and other water development projects.

-Historic records from India suggest a wider winter distribution in the past including records from Gujarat, near New Delhi and even as far east as Bihar.
-In 1974 as many as 75 birds wintered in Bharatpur and this declined to a single pair in 1992 and the last bird was seen in 2002.
+Historical records from India suggest a wider winter distribution in the past including records from Gujarat, near New Delhi and even as far east as Bihar.
 In the 19th century, larger numbers of birds were noted to visit India.
 They were sought after by hunters and specimen collectors.
+In 1974, as many as 75 birds wintered in Bharatpur, but this population declined to a single pair in 1992 and the last bird was seen in 2002.
 An individual that escaped from a private menagerie was shot in the Outer Hebrides in 1891.
 The western population may even have wintered as far west as Egypt along the Nile.

 Satellite telemetry was used to track the migration of a flock that wintered in Iran.
-They were noted to rest on the eastern end of the Volga delta.
+They were noted to rest on the eastern end of the Volga Delta.
 Satellite telemetry was also used to track the migration of the eastern population in the mid-1990s, leading to the discovery of new resting areas along the species' flyway in eastern Russia and China.
 The Siberian crane is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies and is subject of the Memorandum of Understanding concerning Conservation Measures for the Siberian Crane concluded under the Bonn Convention.

 Significance in human culture

-For Siberian natives – Yakuts and Yukaghirs - the white crane is a sacred bird associated with sun, spring and kind celestial spirits ajyy.
-In yakut epics Olonkho shamans and shamanesses transform into white cranes.
+For the Yakuts and Yukaghirs, the white crane is a sacred bird associated with sun, spring and kind celestial spirits ajyy.
+In Yakut epics, Olonkho shamans and shamanesses transform into white cranes.